SNMP discovery¶

 sysName. - Interface present on the device but not in Danbyte (

-interface_missing). - MAC or admin-status mismatch on an interface you already have.
+interface_missing). - MAC, admin-status, VLAN or speed mismatch on an interface you already have.

 - Stale — Danbyte has an interface the device no longer reports (shown for awareness; discovery never deletes from the SoT).